Victoria, Princess Royal: Austro-Prussian War

 After the War of the Duchies, Germany experienced a short period of peace.
-The Gastein Convention, signed by the two winners on 14 August 1865, placed the former Danish provinces under Prussian-Austrian control and both countries occupied a part of the Duchies.
+The Gastein Convention, signed by the two winners on 14 August 1865, placed the former Danish provinces under Prussian-Austrian control and both countries occupied a part of the duchies.
 However, differences of opinion concerning the administration of the provinces quickly triggered a conflict between the former allies.
 On 9 June 1866, Prussia occupied Holstein, which was administered by Austria.
-In the meanwhile, Vienna asked the Diet of Frankfurt for a general mobilisation of the German states against Prussia, which took place on 14 June.
+In the meanwhile, Vienna asked the Diet of the German Confederation for a general mobilisation of the German states against Prussia, which took place on 14 June.

-Considering the mobilisation illegal, Prussia proclaimed the dissolution of the German Confederation and invaded Saxony, Hanover and Hesse-Kassel, effectively starting the so-called Austro-Prussian War.
-During the Battle of Königgrätz (3 July 1866) in which Crown Prince Frederick was instrumental, Austria suffered a heavy defeat and ended up capitulating.
-Finally, with the Peace of Prague (23 August 1866), Vienna withdrew from the German union.
-Schleswig-Holstein, Hanover, Hesse-Kassel, the Duchy of Nassau and the city of Frankfurt were annexed by Prussia.
+Considering the mobilisation illegal, Prussia proclaimed the dissolution of the German Confederation and invaded Saxony, Hanover and Hesse-Kassel, effectively starting the Austro-Prussian War.
+During the Battle of Königgrätz (3 July 1866) in which Crown Prince Frederick was instrumental, Austria suffered a heavy defeat and capitulated shortly afterward.
+Finally, with the Peace of Prague (23 August 1866), Vienna withdrew from the German Confederation, which was dissolved.
+Schleswig-Holstein, Hanover, Hesse-Kassel, the Duchy of Nassau and the Free City of Frankfurt were annexed by Prussia.

-Shortly after the Prussian victory at Königgrätz, Bismarck asked the Parliament for more money for the army, which raised a new controversy between the liberal parliamentarians.
+Shortly after the Prussian victory at Königgrätz, Bismarck asked the parliament for more money for the army, which raised a new controversy between the liberal parliamentarians.
 Frederick welcomed the creation of the North German Confederation, which joined Prussia and some Germanic principalities, because he saw that it was the first step toward German unification.
-However, the Confederation was far from adopting the liberal ideas of the Crown Prince.
-Despite being democratically elected, the Reichstag did not have the same powers as a British Parliament.
-In addition, local sovereigns were more interested in maintaining their prerogatives, and the new German constitution gave many powers to Chancellor Otto von Bismarck.
+However, the confederation was far from adopting the liberal ideas of the crown prince.
+Despite being democratically elected, the Reichstag did not have the same powers as the British parliament.
+In addition, local sovereigns were more interested in maintaining their prerogatives, and the new North German Constitution gave many powers to Chancellor Otto von Bismarck.
 Less enthusiastic than her husband, Victoria saw the North German Confederation as an extension of the Prussian political system, which she hated.
 Nevertheless, she remained hopeful that the situation was temporary and that a united and liberal Germany could be created.